Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Modeling the ISM with

 Figure \ref{apD3} in Appendix \ref{apD} shows the resulting \Tk versus \nh2 behaviour for 80 GMCs spanning a broad range of GMC masses, metallicities, and star formation rate densities.
 As seen in the displayed GMC models, some general trends can be inferred from the $\Tk-\nh2$ diagrams.
-At fixed metallicity and mass, an increase in FUV radiation field, \g0 (and therefore also CR ionization rate, \cri), leads to higher temperatures throughout the models.
+At fixed metallicity and mass, an increase in \g0 (and therefore also in \cri), leads to higher temperatures throughout the models.
 In the outer regions this is due primarily to the increased photoelectric heating, while in the inner regions, heating by the unattenuated cosmic rays takes over as the dominating heating mechanism (Figure\,\ref{apC1}).
-Keeping \g0 (and \cri) fixed, lower \Tk-levels and shallower $\Tk-\nh2$ gradients are found in GMCs with higher metallicities, \Z. Both these trends are explained by the fact that the [\cii] and [\oi] cooling rates scale linearly with \Z (see Appendix\,\ref{apC}).
+Keeping \g0 (and \cri) fixed, lower \Tk-levels and shallower $\Tk-\nh2$ gradients are found in GMCs with higher metallicities.
+Both these trends are explained by the fact that the \cii and \oi cooling rates scale linearly with \Z (see Appendix\,\ref{apC}).

-Moving from the outskirts and inward towards the GMC centres (i.e., towards higher densities), \Tk drops as the attenuation of \g0 reduces the photoelectric heating.
-However, the transition from the cooling by [\cii] to the less efficient cooling mechanism by CO lines, causes a local increase in \Tk at $\nh2\sim10^3-10^{4.5}$\,\cmpc, as also seen in the detailed GMC simulations by \cite{glover12}.
-The exact density at which this `bump' in \Tk depends strongly on the mass of the GMC, which is an effect of the chosen mass distribution within the GMCs.
+Moving from the outskirts and inward towards the GMC centres, \Tk drops as the attenuation of \g0 reduces the photoelectric heating.
+However, the transition from cooling via \cii to the less efficient cooling mechanism by CO lines, causes a local increase in \Tk at $\nh2\sim10^3-10^{4.5}$\,\cmpc, as also seen in the detailed GMC simulations by \cite{glover12}.
+The exact density at which this `bump' in \Tk occurs depends strongly on the mass of the GMC.
 Our choice of the Plummer model for the radial density profile means that the extinction, $A_{\rm V}$, at a certain density increases with GMC mass.
 This in turn decreases the FUV heating, and as a result the $\Tk-\nh2$ curve moves to lower densities with increasing GMC mass.

 As the density increases towards the cloud centres (i.e., $n_{\rm H_2} \gtrsim 10^{4-5}$\,\cmpc) molecular line cooling and also gas-dust interactions become increasingly efficient and start to dominate the cooling budget.
 The $\Tk-\nh2$ curves are seen to be insensitive to changes in \Z, which is expected since the dominant heating and cooling mechanisms in these regions do not depend on \Z. Eventually, in the very central regions of the clouds, the gas reaches temperatures close to that of the ambient CMB radiation field, irrespective of the overall GMC properties and the conditions at the surface (Figure \ref{apC1}).